kestra-io/docs/content/docs/expressions/index.md

     message: "{{ render(vars.input_or_yesterday) }}"
 ```

 Note how we use the `render` function to render the variables.
-This function is required when you want to render a variable that contains Pebble expressions, allowing for recursive rendering.
+This function is required to render a variable that contains Pebble expressions, allowing for recursive rendering.
 If you don't use the `render` function, the variable will be rendered as a string, and the Pebble expressions within the variable will not be evaluated.

 ---